infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 ### Captions support for prerecorded media

 Due to some disabilities, some users may not be able to hear the content of the media provided by the application.
-An example of that can be prerecorded audio or video track.
+An example of that can be a prerecorded audio or video track.
 In some cases it is necessary to add support for some accessibility features to make this content accessible to all users.

 #### ✅ Success techniques